pvnkumar17/anatta/README.md

 - GET - `https://anatta-demo-app.herokuapp.com/api/products/` - gets all the products
 - GET - `https://anatta-demo-app.herokuapp.com/api/products/{id}` - gets the details specific product whose id is equal to given id
 - DELETE - `https://anatta-demo-app.herokuapp.com/api/products/{id}/image` - gets images of the product

+#for compilng scss

+- You can run `num run build-css`

+# for production build
+- You can run `npm run build`